sagarpawardev/Vote-Collection-Hack/README.md

 # Vote-Collection-Hack Experience Story
 This is documentation of Hacking steps I used to collect vote in a competition

+I was in a competetion where we need to gather as many votes as we can to win the competition and need to remain at the top.

-The website where I was is not using login for vote but every IP can vote just once.
+The website where I was in competion, is not using login for vote but every IP can vote just once.

 ## Using Postman
 - First thing I need to find the API which is getting called on button click.
 So I found out using chrome Inspect Elements